openshift/enhancements/enhancements/installer/bootstrapping-clusters-with-capi-providers.md

 (potentially prettified) controller logs.
 We expect that this question will become easier to answer further into the development process.

-- Whether to use downstream OpenShift-specific `kube-apiserver` and `etcd` dependencies and how to source them?

 - When should the Installer declare infrastructure provisioning failed?
   - Today we have different timeouts at different stages of the installation process; during the first phase of this enhancement we'll keep the same values in place.
 Long term, we could allow upper bound customization of these values.